-In honor of the new movie Keanu and the downright adorable kitten costar, we are listing the 50 best cats from film and TV, ranked by their performances.
+In honor of International Cat Day, we are listing the 50 best cats from film and TV, ranked by their performances.

 Dealing with cat actors can be tricky.